byuitechops/byui-canvas-theme/readme.md

 ### Bug Fix
 > TODO: definition:
 1. If a local copy of this repo doeesn't exist on your computer, [Install](#how-to-install)
-1. Create a new branch with the name of the bug fix
+1. Create a new branch with the name of the bug fix (or name the branch 'dev')
 1. Solve the problem
 1. Build the code following [this process](#how-to-build)
 1. Test the code in the test instance of Canvas using [these step-by-step instructions](./test.md)